-- 28.1 As part of a broad and balanced curriculum, all pupils will be made aware of online risks and taught how to stay safe online.
+28.1 Pupils at Horizons Specialist Academy Trust are taught about how they can keep themselves and others safe, including online.
+To be effective, we present this information in an age appropriate way.
+We are sensitive to the specific needs and vulnerabilities of individual pupils, including pupils who are victims of abuse and pupils with special educational needs or disabilities.
 The Trust adopt a whole school approach to online safety that considers the four areas of risk: Content; being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.
-Contact; being subjected to harmful online interaction with other users; for example peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial and other purposes.
+Contact; being subjected to harmful online interaction with other users; for example, peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial and other purposes.
 Conduct; personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images (e.g. consensual and nonconsensual sharing of nudes and semi-nudes and/or pornography, sharing other explicit images and online bullying.
-Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 28.2 Through training, all staff members will be made aware of the following: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity. - 28.3 Horizons Specialist Academy Trust will ensure that suitable filtering systems are in place to prevent children accessing terrorist and extremist material, in accordance with the Trust's E-safety policy. - 28.4 The use of mobile phones by staff and pupils is closely monitored by the Trust, in accordance with the Trust's E-safety policy and individual Academy Behaviour Guidance. - 28.5 The Trust will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching.
+Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

+- 28.2 Through training, all staff members will be made aware of the following: - Pupil attitudes and behaviours which may indicate they are at risk of potential harm online - The procedure to follow when they have a concern regarding a pupil's online activity.
+This will include the expectations, applicable roles and responsibilities in relation to filtering and monitoring. - 28.3 Horizons Specialist Academy Trust will ensure that suitable filtering and monitoring systems are in place to prevent children accessing terrorist and extremist material, in accordance with the Trust's E-safety policy.
+Filtering refers to the technology preventing access to harmful or inappropriate content, whilst monitoring refers to the practical steps staff take to ensure harmful or inappropriate access is not made.
+Monitoring can include, physical monitoring, live software monitoring and monitoring individual devices.
+Systems are regularly reviewed for their effectiveness.
+The Trust Safeguarding Lead and IT Manager will take lead responsibility for understanding the filtering and monitoring systems and processes in place. - 28.4 The use of mobile phones by staff and pupils is closely monitored by the Trust, in accordance with the Trust's E-safety policy and individual Academy Behaviour Guidance. - 28.5 The Trust will ensure that the use of filtering and monitoring systems does not cause "over blocking" which may lead to unreasonable restrictions as to what pupils can be taught regarding online teaching.